What’s the wheat free gluten free difference? If you’re starting out with a lower carb diet or choosing less gluten it’s an important distinction.

 - Step Two: Eliminate the other gluten grains – rye, barley, spelt, and usually oats.
 Read where gluten is hiding to master this step.
 Beer, soy sauce, packaged foods, sauces and mashed potato can all hide a teaspoon or more of flour or gluten.

-Helpful Hint: Try to avoid gluten free cookies, cakes, cereals, pasta, breads and more.
-These “foods” are highly processed and contain high starch ingredients such as potato starch, corn starch, white rice flour, tapioca starch and sugar.
+Helpful Hint: Try to avoid commercial gluten free cookies, cakes, cereals, pasta and breads made from high starch ingredients such as potato starch, corn, rice flour, tapioca starch and sugar.
 They are high in calories and will increase glucose levels.

 Going gluten free should bring weight loss, not weight gain.

-Helpful Hints: There are hundreds of websites, Facebook pages, radio Podcasts and books to help you with a Grain Free, Gluten Free Paleo Diet.
-Including my own!
+Helpful Hints: There are hundreds of websites, Facebook pages, Podcasts and books to help you with a Grain Free, Gluten Free Paleo Diet.
+Including my own “The Diet For Human Beings“.
 If the improvements in weight or health symptoms haven’t convinced you or seemed obvious to you yet, try eating all your old foods for a week or two..
-You’ll be shocked how indigestible they are now that your body has had some relief from grains.
+You’ll be shocked how indigestible they are now that your body has had some relief from inflammatory grains.

-Here are four products in my online store that might help while you’re healing:
+Here are a few products in my online store that might help while you’re healing:

 D- Digest has support for the intestine, as well as enzymes and a little HCL hydrochloric acid.
 I’ve sold this for years.